Alumni Networks In Action: Bill & Melinda Gates Foundation

 - Feel better equipped to answer questions about the foundation, its mission, and its work

 - Feel connected to the foundation as a result of belonging to the Alumni Network

 - Would recommend the Alumni Network to others

 In 2015 when the BMGF announced a yearlong parental leave program, the Alumni Network played an important role helping to recruit former employees with the right skill sets to backfill some positions.
 Additionally, job referrals are a tangible way alumni can continue to contribute to the mission of the Gates Foundation and are rewarded with charitable gift cards for referrals and new hires.

-This Alumni Network serves as an extension of the BMGF family and a launching pad for alumni to connect to each other, to the foundation, and to a greater cause of making the world a better place.
+This Corporate Alumni Network serves as an extension of the BMGF family and a launching pad for alumni to connect to each other, to the foundation, and to a greater cause of making the world a better place.
 Monthly updates show the heart of the Alumni Network with family news, cute baby and pet photos, new jobs and hobbies, inspirational quotes and book launches, travel tips, and loads of photos with smiling groups of alumni having fun together – volunteering, enjoying happy hours, taking selfies in airports and museums.
-The connections built through the Alumni Network are invaluable for its members and the foundation.
+The connections and benefits of the Alumni Network are invaluable for its members and the foundation.